holochain/docs-pages/src/pages/references/enable-holo.md

 }
 ```

-Now let's continue scaffolding our happ by creating a new DNA using the scaffolding tool which is now directly available in the shell.
+Now let's continue scaffolding our happ by creating a new DNA using the scaffolding tool, which is now directly available in the shell.
 Type:

 ```shellsession
 hc scaffold dna